Primark pays more compensation to Bangladesh factory victims

-BERLIN Clothing chain Primark laid out plans to pay more compensation to victims of the Rana Plaza factory disaster in Bangladesh on Thursday as workers' groups held a vigil at the site demanding other western brands follow suit.
+BERLIN, Oct 24 Primark will make another compensation payment to victims of the Rana Plaza factory disaster in Bangladesh, the discount clothing chain said on Thursday, calling on other international brands to follow suit.

-The collapse on April 24 that killed 1,129 people has galvanised some of the clothing industry's big names to try to improve safety standards at suppliers but they have failed to agree on a compensation fund for victims despite months of wrangling.
+The collapse of Rana Plaza on April 24 that killed 1,129 people has galvanised some of the clothing industry's big names to try to improve safety standards at suppliers but they have failed to agree on a compensation fund for victims despite months of wrangling.

+Worker rights groups have accused wealthy western producers of evading financial responsibility for a disaster that highlighted the gruelling and poorly paid conditions in which millions of Bangaleshis work.

-Primark, the only retailer supplied by the factory to pay compensation so far, said it would pay out for the third time to 550 workers who worked for its partner New Wave Bottoms at the building.
-Each will receive another three months wages.
+Primark, the only retailer that sourced from the factory to pay compensation so far, said it would pay out for the third time to workers or their dependents from New Wave Bottoms, the supplier that was producing clothing for the chain.
+It had some 550 workers at the factory at the time of the collapse.

-It has already paid six months' salary to all 3,621 workers affected by the collapse and their families, committing some $2 million in short-term financial support and food distribution.

-Little progress, however, has been made on agreeing longer term compensation.
-The unions and families have proposed 1.8 million thaka ($2,300) per family of the deceased and hundreds more who were injured may need support for years to come.

-Primark, whose low prices have helped it expand to more than 250 stores in Britain and Europe, said it was pressing ahead with plans to pay long-term compensation in the New Year despite the lack of an industry-wide agreement.
+The chain, owned by Associated British Foods, also said it was pressing ahead with plans to pay long-term compensation to the 550 in the New Year despite the lack of an industry-wide agreement.

 "Primark is calling on other brands involved in the Rana Plaza disaster to make a contribution by paying short-term aid to some 3,000 workers or their dependents who made clothes for their labels," it said in a statement.